Stephen-Gates/report-gallery/docs/questions.md

 1. [What business capabilities support our organisation?][inventory]
 1. [How are business capabilities grouped?][factsheet-map-business-capability]
-1. [Which business capabilities are supported by applications?][landscape-application-business-capability]
+1. [Which applications support business capabilities?][landscape-application-business-capability]
     1. Which business capabilities are impacted when an application fails?
 1. [What is the IT cost of supporting business capabilities?][cost-business-capability]